 military and veteran hiring, for example.

-Summary of online job fair benefits:
+Summary of virtual career fair benefits:

 Differentiate: Stand above the noise of all the other employers trying to hire from the same candidate pool.

 with in-person career fairs such as travel and lodging costs, shipping

 conversations at once, online job fairs allow you to find top talent